prompt …

 had witnessed the wisdom flow from one generation to next - through distortion free recital (of mantras

 ).
-The method was falling short on handling growing body of information.
-In all probability, the transcription techniques were developed to safeguard the neolithic know-how 1 - mining, agriculture, botany, medicine, metallurgy, and astrology among others - but the written word was limited to a chosen few.
+The method, however, was gradually losing its utility in handling growing body of information.
+In all probability, the transcription techniques were developed to safeguard the neolithic 1 insights - mining, agriculture, botany, medicine, metallurgy, and astrology among others - but the written word was limited to a chosen few.
 Mahabharta

 was the first fully scribed historical narrative that captured public imagination.
 It was primary catalyst in mass-adoption of written word.
 It was unveiled here at Mathura